Hydrogen Refueller Station Project (Project progressed to Operating)

 The hydrogen refuelling facilities will provide ATCO, Fortescue and approved third parties with the opportunity to refuel vehicles capable of utilising hydrogen as the primary fuel source.
 This would include a fleet of Toyota Mirai fuel-cell electric vehicles (FCEV) made available by Toyota Motor Corporation Australia to ATCO and Fortescue.

-ATCO will use its existing 260kW Proton Exchange Membrane (PEM) electrolyser to produce the hydrogen to supply the refuelling station.
+ATCO will use its existing 260kW Proton Exchange Membrane (PEM) electrolyser system to produce the hydrogen to supply the refuelling station.
 ATCO will continue its Hub specific gas blending test work while supplying the station.

 The electrolyser has a maximum hydrogen production capacity of 23 tonnes per annum.